Children in care

 What are the living arrangements of children in out-of-home care?

 The AIHW statistics show that 93% of all children living in out-of-home care in Australia are in home-based care.
-Of that figure, 43% are in foster care, 48% are in relative/kinship care and 3% are in other forms of home-based care (see Table 3) (AIHW, 2014).
+Of that figure, 41% are in foster care, 48.5% are in relative/kinship care and 3.9% are in other forms of home-based care.
+A further 6% of children were placed in alternative living arrangements (see Table 3) (AIHW, 2015).
+At 30 June 2014, the vast majority of children living in out-of-home-care had been in care for more than one year.
+Twelve per cent of children had been in out-of-home-care for between 1-2 years, 28% had been in care for between 2-5 years, and 41% had been in out-of-home-care for more than 5 years.

 Table 3 compares the proportion of children in out-of-home care by living arrangements for each state and territory.
-Of children in out-of-home care, Queensland and Northern Territory had a relatively high proportion in foster care (55% and 54% respectively), and New South Wales had a relatively high proportion placed with relatives or kin (56%) compared to other states and territories (AIHW, 2014).
+Of children in out-of-home care, Queensland and Northern Territory had a relatively high proportion in foster care (52% in both jurisdictions), and New South Wales had a relatively high proportion placed with relatives or kin (55%) compared to other states and territories (AIHW, 2015).

 Notes: Percentages include children with "other/unknown" living arrangements.
-Percentages in the table may not add to 100 due to rounding.
+Percentages in the table may not add to exactly 100.0 due to rounding.

 How many Aboriginal and Torres Strait Islander children live in out-of-home care?

-Australian Bureau of Statistics population projection data for 30 June 2013 indicates that Aboriginal and Torres Strait Islander children would comprise 4.67% of all children aged 0-17 years in Australia (AIHW, 2013); yet in 2012-13 they constituted nearly 34% of all children placed in out-of-home care.
+Australian Bureau of Statistics population projection data for 30 June 2014 indicates that Aboriginal and Torres Strait Islander children would comprise 5.5% of all children aged 0-17 years in Australia (AIHW, 2015); yet in 2013-14 they constituted nearly 35% of all children placed in out-of-home care.
 In all jurisdictions, the proportion of Aboriginal and Torres Strait Islander children on placement orders was higher than that for other children.
-As of 30 June 2012, there were 13,952 Aboriginal and Torres Strait Islander children in out-of-home care in Australia - a placement rate of 57.1 per 1,000 children.
-In contrast, the rate for non-Indigenous children was 5.4 per 1,000.
-This indicates that the national rate of Aboriginal and Torres Strait Islander children in out-of-home care was more than 10 times the rate for non-Indigenous children (AIHW, 2014).
-There was substantial variation across the states and territories, with the placement rate of Aboriginal and Torres Strait Islander children varying from 22.2 per 1,000 in the Northern Territory to 85.5 per 1,000 in New South Wales (AIHW, 2014).
+As of 30 June 2014, there were 14,991 Aboriginal and Torres Strait Islander children in out-of-home care in Australia - a placement rate of 51.4 per 1,000 children.
+In contrast, the rate for non-Indigenous children was 5.6 per 1,000.
+This indicates that the national rate of Aboriginal and Torres Strait Islander children in out-of-home care was almost 10 times the rate for non-Indigenous children (AIHW, 2015).
+There was substantial variation across the states and territories, with the placement rate of Aboriginal and Torres Strait Islander children varying from 21.8 per 1,000 in Tasmania to 71.3 per 1,000 in New South Wales (AIHW, 2015).
+Indigenous children were over-represented in out-of-home care across all age groups and children aged 1-4 were 11 times more likely than non-Indigenous children of the same age group to be in out-of-home care (AIHW, 2015).

 What is the Aboriginal and Torres Strait Islander Child Placement Principle?